threefoldtech/info_grid/labs/docs/documentation/farmers/farming_optimization/farm_room_parameters.md

 We will use here the Dell R720 as an example since it is a popular 3Node choice.
 In this case, we use the R720's [Technical Guide](https://downloads.dell.com/manuals/all-products/esuprt_ser_stor_net/esuprt_poweredge/poweredge-r720_reference-guide_en-us.pdf) as reference.

-For the R720, between 35˚C and 40˚C (or 95˚F and 104˚F), with 5% to 85% relative humidity, you can have this <10% of annual operating hours (around 36 days per year), and between 40˚C and 45˚C (or 104˚F and 113˚F), with 5 to 90% relative humidity, it’s <1% of annual operating hours (around 3.6 day per year).
+For the R720, between 35˚C and 40˚C (or 95˚F and 104˚F), with 5% to 85% relative humidity, you can have this less than 10% of annual operating hours (around 36 days per year), and between 40˚C and 45˚C (or 104˚F and 113˚F), with 5 to 90% relative humidity, it’s less than 1% of annual operating hours (around 3.6 day per year).
 All this considers that there is no direct sunlight.

 From 10˚C to 35˚C (thus from 50˚F to 95˚F), it’s considered standard operating temperature.
 With relative humidity from 10% to 80%.